 11. xx Dynamic Sensitivity Control

 11.xx.1 Dynamic Sensitivity Control Dependencies

+A non-DMG STA indicates its support of Dynamic Sensitivity Control (DSC) procedures by setting dot11DynamicSensitivityControlImplemented to true and setting the Dynamic Sensitivity Control bit in the Extended Capabilities field to 1.

-A DSC AP the DSC Parameter element in beacons and probe responses.
-If a DSC AP includes non-zero values the DSC Margin and DSC Upper Limit fields in the DSC Element, then a DSC STA that is associated to that DSC AP shall adopt those DSC values.
+A DSC AP with dot11DynamicSensitivityControlImplemented set to true may include the DSC Parameter element in beacons and probe responses.
+If a DSC AP includes non-zero values of the DSC Margin and DSC Upper Limit fields in the DSC Element, then a DSC STA that is associated to that DSC AP shall adopt those DSC values.
 A DSC AP indicates that DSC procedures are prohibited by setting both the DSC Margin and DSC Upper Limit fields in the DSC Parameter element to 0.
+In this case a non-AP STA with dot11DynamicSensitivityControlImplemented set to true shall not use DSC procedures.

 If a DSC non-AP STA is associated to an AP that does not include the DSC Parameters element in its beacons, then the DSC STA may still use DSC procedures.